Boston Red Sox vs. Philadelphia Phillies Results, Stats, and Recap - September 8, 2020 Gametracker

 Hector Neris (2-1) pitched 1 1/3 scoreless innings to get the win in an only-in-2020 one day, two-game series.

-Rafael Devers homered twice and Bobby Dalbec continued his homer hot streak for the Red Sox.
-Alex Verdugo also hit one of Boston's four solo homers to nearly make a winner out of Martin Perez.
+Rafael Devers homered twice and Dalbec continued his homer hot streak for the Red Sox.
+Alex Verdugo also hit one of Boston's four solo homers.

-Perez took a no-hit bid into the seventh inning in his last start against Toronto.
-He followed up with an unsteady effort where he walked six batters and allowed four runs in five innings.

 Dalbec went deep off in the fifth off Tommy Hunter for Boston's fourth solo homer of the game that tied the score 4-all.
-Dalbec has homered in four of his first eight career games.
 Devers admired a deep shot off Hunter that ended up off the wall and an RBI double for a 5-4 lead.

-The Red Sox started the solo-happy homer streak against starter Zach Eflin.
+''It feels good just to have a good routine right now and keep it rolling,'' Dalbec said.

 Verdugo and Devers went back-to-back in the fifth to make it 4-3.